dmlc/gluon-nlp/docs/index.rst

 GluonNLP relies on the recent version of MXNet.
 The easiest way to install MXNet is through `pip <https://pip.pypa.io/en/stable/installing/>`_.
-The following command installs a nightly built CPU version of MXNet.
+The following command installs the latest version of MXNet.

 .. code-block:: console